 Soil Babies by Ken Rinaldo and Amy Youngs was a crowd-sourced edible sculpture intervention by a group of artists at the gallery that wanted to learn about compost.
-Amy and I created a worm bassinet for the worms to eat and deconstructed these miniature sculptures to nourish the worms while nourishing a community, becoming aware of the cures of worm composting to our earth and the soil we depend on.
+Amy and I created a worm bassinet for the worms to eat and deconstructed these miniature sculptures to nourish the worms while nourishing a community, becoming aware of worm composting as a cure to our earth, and the soil we depend on.
+This work created an interspecies relationship between human artists, worms and the bacterial cultures within the worms microbiomes.

 The process was to use waste paper, watermelon rinds, and vegetables grown locally on-site and create miniature sculptures to be placed in the worm bassinet for the red wriggler worms to consume over time.